Dog running through tunnel agility training

 As an Animal Training and Performance graduate, you may go on to work in zoos, charities, animal rescue centres, boarding kennels or laboratories.
 You’ll also have the transferable skills you need for other graduate careers.
 Our careers team can support you to find and prepare to secure your perfect role.

-You may go on to work as a trainer or behaviourist, and progress on to:
+You may go on to work as a trainer or join behaviour teams, and progress on to:

 • Service dog handling